anttisalonen/progbook/rst/intro.rst

 This book teaches software development.
 This book doesn't teach engineering, but the term "software engineer" is used to describe a person who develops software because that's what we seem to have arrived at as an industry.

-More specifically, the terminology is defined as follows:
+More specifically, I'd define the terminology as follows:

 * Engineering is something that's very structured, and something you want to learn in a very structured way.
 In other words, this book definitely doesn't teach engineering.
 * Software development is about solving a problem using software: it's not very clean, it's usually not really engineering nor very scientific, but it's useful in practice and there's a demand for it.